Gonorrhea is a sexually transmitted infection (STI) caused by Neisseria gonorrhoeae bacteria.

 While the settlers may have tried it, it’s not a proven method.

 Antibiotics are the only proven way to reliably treat and cure gonorrhea.
-And with gonorrhea-causing bacteria strains becoming increasingly resistant to antibiotics, your healthcare provider may instruct you to take two antibiotics at once.

 If you’re allergic to ceftriaxone, your doctor may prescribe other medications.

 To avoid transmitting the infection to others, avoid all sexual activity until you’ve completed treatment and don’t have any symptoms.
-It’s also important for your sexual partners get tested and treated as well.
+It’s also important for your sexual partners to get tested and treated as well.

 early treatment is key